woocommerce/woocommerce/packages/js/date/README.md

 <dd><p>Get a DateValue object for a period prior to the current period.</p>
 </dd>
 <dt><a href="#getCurrentPeriod">getCurrentPeriod(period, compare)</a> ⇒ <code><a href="#DateValue">DateValue</a></code></dt>
-<dd><p>Get a DateValue object for a curent period.
+<dd><p>Get a DateValue object for a current period.
 The period begins on the first day of the period,
 and ends on the current day.</p>
 </dd>
 <dt><a href="#getAllowedIntervalsForQuery">getAllowedIntervalsForQuery(query, defaultDateRange)</a> ⇒ <code>Array</code></dt>